jeremi-chabros/MEA/README.md

 ## Steps

-1. Record MEA activitiy using MC Rack software to produce .mcd files.
+### 1. Record MEA activitiy using MC Rack software to produce .mcd files.
 Convert these to .raw files using the MC Data tool (available online).
 Then use MEAbatchConvert.m to convert the .raw files to .mat files.
 See the "mecp2" repository to get detailed instructions.
 The .mat files will contain a variable called "dat" — this contains a matrix with a row for each electrode and a column for each sample.
 Thus, if there are 60 electrodes in the array, there will be 60 row vectors containing voltage traces.
 There is also a vatiable called "channels" that tells the user which electrode each row corresponds to in terms of the electrode ID (e.g. electrode 78 is column eight, row 7 in the MEA).
 For example, if row 10 of *channels* is "78" then row 10 of *dat* is the voltage trace for the electrode in column 8, row 7 of the MEA.

-2. Detect spikes using the .mat files.
-This creates spike matrices
+### 2. Detect spikes using the .mat files.
+This creates spike matrices.

 ![image showing examples spike traces with two methods](images/spikes%20overlaid3.png) *Figure 2: Illustration of spike detection with example spikes.
 A: spikes detected using the template; template shown in blue box.
 B: spike detected using the threshold method; threshold indicated by blue dashed line.
 Spikes are overlaid with the negative peaks aligned at 1 ms (red, bold lines are the average waveforms).
 These are the first 50 spikes detected from the same electrode.*

-3. Carry out spiking and bursting analyses on spike matrices
+### 3. Carry out spiking and bursting analyses on spike matrices.

-4. Create weighted adjacency matrices by correlating spike trains within spike matrices of each recording.
+### 4. Create weighted adjacency matrices by correlating spike trains within spike matrices of each recording.
 There are multiple options for correlation including cross-correlations, cross-covariance and spike time tiling coefficient.
 Refer to Cutts and Eglen (2014) for a comparison of methods and Schroeter et al. (2015) for an example of the use of cross-covariance in MEAs.

 ![image showing weighted and binary spike matrices](images/sttc.png) *Figure 3: Conversion of weighted connections to a binary matrix.
 A: adjacency matrix showing the connection (edge weight) between electrode pairs.
 Scalebar in terms of spike time tiling coefficient.
 B: white squares indicate where supra-threshold connections (STTC>0.5) converted to binary edges.*

-5. Carry out functional connectivity and graph analyses.
+### 5. Carry out functional connectivity and graph analyses.

 ![image showing network graph over development](images/190515-4b-div21-35-richClub.png) *Figure 4: Example of an MEA network graph over development.
 Scale bar represents spike time tiling coefficient.
 Orange circles represent nodes, with the size of the circle proportional to node degree.
 Nodes that were part of the rich club are circled in black.*